thomasforth/MS4Plugin/README.md

 In `Staging/www/` delete `index.html` and replace it with the `index.html` from the [Moodstocks v4 Phonegap Demo](https://github.com/thomasforth/MS4Plugin/).
 Add the content of the Demo's `img` folder to `Staging/www/img`.

+##### Offline Bundles
+Offline bundles are supported on both iOS and Android.
+A *.bundle file should be requested directly from Moodstocks.
+Place it in the Resources folder for iOS projects and in the Assets folder for Android projects.
+Bundles must match the API key in MS4Plugin.m for iOS projects and in MainActivity.java for Android projects.

+##### Camera issues
+On 2015/04/15 the package id of the default cordova camera plugin changed from org.apache.cordova.camera to cordova-plugin-camera.
+We have updated our plugin and this should cause no problem.

 #### Compatibility with previous version of the Moodstocks phonegap plugin
 *At the Phonegap level the API is largely unchanged from the [Moodstocks v3.7 phonegap plugin](https://github.com/Moodstocks/moodstocks-phonegap-plugin) and porting should be straightforward.
 * The `scanSuccess` function now returns a JSON object with three properties, `format`, `value`, and `recognisedFrame`.
 Currently `recognisedFrame` is unimplemented.